Marine Energy – Wave and Offshore Wind Power

 The Oregon Army National Guard operates Camp Rilea near Warrenton.
 The military is interested in becoming energy independent as well as marking the boundary of the Military Danger Zone (MDZ), a significant area of ocean dedicated for military purposes.
 The Territorial Sea Plan marked a block of ocean from Camp Rilea’s shoreline to the Territorial Sea Line as a Renewable Energy Facility Suitability Study Area (referred as #1 in the maps), to help the military with future projects.
 The site is sandy and relatively, shallow compared to central and south coast sites, and will offer opportunities for a different class of energy devices.

-While offshore wind energy may eventually occur in Oregon, the shallow ocean depths and state policies have made New Jersey, Rhode Island and Massachusetts the state pioneers of offshore wind development.
+While offshore wind energy will eventually take place in Oregon, the shallow depths and policy regimes of the east coast have made New Jersey, Rhode Island and Massachusetts the state pioneers of offshore wind development.
 Benefits of offshore wind include mature technology with standardized manufacturing and engineering design, high power conversion rates, a consistent wind resource, and better-understood environmental effects.
-Because the seafloor is much deeper in Oregon, offshore wind installations would be platform-based.
+Because the seafloor is much deeper in Oregon, offshore wind installations will be platform-based.

 Ocean thermal energy conversion is not considered a suitable application in Oregon’s waters.